Antique Automobile Club of America

 In 1963 we applied for and received our charter as a region.
 At that time, we adopted as our regional emblem, the locally manufactured 1905 Duquesne Automobile, along with the outline of Chautauqua Lake.

 Since 1963, our region has sponsored a chapter in Olean, NY, now Allegheny Valley Region, a chapter in Erie, PA, now Presque Isle Region, and a chapter in Corry, PA known as Corry Area Chapter.

 At this time we have 106 members and many rare and exotic antique and classic cars and trucks.
 We sponsor and attend many antique car meets, parades and picnic tours for our members, during the summer.
 We publish a monthly newsletter which is titled “The Running Board Rundown” which has a variety of interesting information.

-We are currently looking for a club member who would like to become the Newsletter Editor for the Running Board Rundown as Gary Swanson has moved to Florida and can no longer do the Running Board Rundown.
-If you are interested contact Alister Oag at 985-4821.
+Jeanne Oag has taken over the responsibility at the Newsletter Editor for the Running Board Rundown as Gary Swanson has moved to Florida and can no longer do the Running Board Rundown.
+She would welcome information and/or articles to put into the Running Board Rundown.
+If you are interested contact Jeanne Oag at 985-4821 or by email at:

 If you have any events or activities you want advertised they could be put into the Running Board Rundown.
 Again call or email Jeanne Oag